Circuit-killer/fpga-usbserial/README.md

 To save 2 pins, instead of pullup/pulldown control pins, a fixed pullup resistor of 1.5k between D+ and 3.3V can be used.
+To save 2 additional pins, differential input may be omitted and replaced by reading D+ only, so the minimal hardware is:

+    2 single-ended bidirectional pins

+Differential mode should provide wider hardware coverage as it's electrically more compatible to USB standard.
 USB standard requires tolerance to +5V on any pin, therefore 27-ohm resistors and 3.6V Zener diodes protect FPGA from +5V.
 Core can work without 3.6V Zener diodes if normal